Mental Health Blog

 In life, you suffer losses all the time.
 Life is full of unpredictable changes that catch you off guard.
 Building attachments towards something or someone and having it stripped away hurts, and often feels like it’s beyond your strength.
 The emotional suffering you experience after a loss is a natural response called grief.
 Grieving usually feels overwhelming, unbelievable, shocking, infuriating, and sad.
 Any type of loss can result in grief.
-Death of your loved ones, loss of a job, divorce or a break up are some examples of losses that can cause grief.
+Death of your loved ones, loss of a job, divorce, or a breakup are some examples of losses that can cause grief.

 Stages of Grief